keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

         caption="Ignore evaluation for comparison"
         width="50%">}}

-* For your convenience, you can view both the SLOs against which the evaluation was executed against, and the event payload.
+* For your convenience, you can view both the SLOs which the evaluation was executed against, and the event payload.

     {{< popup_image
         link="./assets/services-view-slo.png"